Smile more? Some critics see sexism in debate over Biden VP

 She said Sunday on MSNBC, “When you do something different, when you meet the standards that are normative for men with a behavior that they don’t expect from you, either as a woman or person of color, then you’re going to get critiqued.”

-Rice is Black.
-Harris’ parents are both immigrants, her father from Jamaica, her mother from India.
+Rice is African American.
+Harris’s parents are both immigrants, her father from Jamaica, her mother from India.

 That some comments and criticism are coming from older, white men with longtime relationships with the 77-year-old, white Biden has been noted.